10 Best Easy Hikes in Sedona [2025]

 Difficulty: Easy

-The Secret Slick Rock trail is great at any time of the day, but in our opinion, the best time to visit is at sunset.
-In fact, Secret Slick Rock is one of our all time favorite sunsets in Sedona locations.
+The Secret Slick Rock trail is great at any time of the day, but in my opinion, the best time to visit is at sunset.
+In fact, Secret Slick Rock is one of my all-time favorite sunsets in Sedona.

-The trail starts off flat, leading you through beautiful desert plants before a slight decline in elevation and an open expansive view of Cathedral Rock from a massive slick rock slab.
+The trail begins flat, leading you through beautiful desert plants before a slight decline in elevation and an open expansive view of Cathedral Rock from a massive slick rock slab.

 If you get the chance to visit after a good rain, the place is even more magical.
 Divots in the slick rock create pools of water.
 And those pools… they create the best reflection of Cathedral Rock.